5 Tips for Your 2021/2022 Registration Renewal (Reminder Email sent August 26, 2021)

 like to resign from the College.
 How should I do this?

-Log into CASLPO's Member Portal and click on the link to Renew, then:
+Log into CASLPO's Registrant Portal and click on the link to Renew, then:

-- Click on the link to Select a different Membership Status.
+- Click on the link to Select a different Registrant Status.

 - Select Resigned.